theak/stove/readme.md

 Saves current image to img/ folder with on/off state prepended.
 Usage: "python save.py [on/off]"

 ## test.py
 Runs detection on all of the saved images in the img/ folder.
+Ideal for tweaking config values and getting them work reliably.